vivaria/edisonrul.ing/docs/source/cards/f/fusion-sage.md

 ### Card Rulings

-●You can't activate Fusion Sage if you don't have any copies of Polymerization in your Deck.
+*   You can't activate Fusion Sage if you don't have any copies of Polymerization in your Deck.